 (617) 285 - 4350

 Doug's latest commission from the Life Is Good Kids Foundation documented locations in Minneapolis of the recovery and road of hope from severe childhood trauma.
-His latest personal documentary coverage is on the multi-generational family tobacco farm life in Cuba's Pinar del Rio province, to be released in the fourth quarter of 2018.
+His latest personal documentary coverage is on the multi-generational family tobacco farm life in Cuba's Pinar del Rio province, to be released in early 2019.